 Some conditions like Sickle Cell Anaemia are relatively easy to predict – we know which gene causes it, and we can work out the chances of a child inheriting the condition or being a carrier based on whether or not their parents are carriers.
 The causes of cleft lip and palate are much more complicated and vary greatly from case to case, so even if both parents have a cleft it can be very difficult to accurately predict how, if at all, their children will be affected.
 Each case needs to be looked at separately.

-1/700 people will be born with a cleft lip and/or palate, though some statistics put it is closer to 1/600.
+1/700 people around the world will be born with a cleft lip and/or palate, though some statistics put it closer to 1/600.

 This is around 0.14% of the population.
-A cleft is the most common craniofacial (to do with the skull or face) abnormality in the world, and in the UK alone three babies will be born with a cleft every day.
+A cleft is the most common craniofacial (to do with the skull or face) congenital (something you’re born with) abnormality in the world, and in the UK alone three babies will be born with a cleft every day.